-Your staff members complain about having too much work.
-The proportion of people on short-term sick-leave is consistently above average.
-And, the turnover rate is disturbingly high.
-Do these symptoms indicate that you need to increase your staffing?
-However, the average number of daily transactions processed shows that your staff should be able to easily handle the volume.
-Comparing takt time and processing time does not lead to any obvious issue.
+Your staff members complain about having too much work, the proportion of people on short-term sick-leave is consistently above average and the turnover rate is disturbingly high.
+However, comparing takt time and processing time does not show to any obvious issue.
 So, what is the problem?…

 Thinking ahead is a cardinal rule of business.
 In addition to monitoring the daily operations of your business, you need to think about the future.
 And, as difficult as it may be, it’s important to envision the day when you no longer will be in charge.
 For successful organisations faced with demanding leadership requirements in a changing and competitive business environment, a succession planning process may be the most important human resource management investment the company can make.